Maʻiki Aiu Lake: Career

-Also, she would present her entire haumana, including the "Gracious Ladies", in a halau concert every four years, beginning at McKinley High School Auditorium and later at the Neal S. Blaisdell Concert Hall in Honolulu.
+Also, she would present her entire haumana (students), including the "Gracious Ladies", in a halau concert every four years, beginning at McKinley High School Auditorium and later at the Neal S. Blaisdell Concert Hall in Honolulu.
+One year, Ma'iki presented the concert at the Sheraton Waikiki Hotel, where she publicly announced the formation of Kawena Corporation (the parent company of Halau Hula 'O Ma'iki and 'Ahahui Ka'iulani).

 Family and legacy

 Ma’iki was married to Honolulu Fire Chief Boniface K. Aiu on February 21, 1947.
 The couple raised seven children together, with the two eldest from her previous marriage.
-Ma’iki divorced and remarried to her final husband, a Hawaiian performer named Haywood Kahauanu Lake.
-He was a singer and songwriter who Ma’iki and her many students of Halau Hula 'O Ma'iki often performed with before her passing.
-Two of her known daughters, Karen Ka'ohulani Aiu, a Kumu Hula of her mother's first graduating class in Hula Kahiko (ancient hula) - 'Uniki Papa Lehua, and Coline Kaualoku Aiu Ferranti, a former Miss Hawai'i, are also extremely skilled at the "Art of Hawaiian Dance".
-Coline teaches in Honolulu as Kumu Hula for Halau Hula 'O Ma'iki and Karen, Kumu Hula of Halau Hawai'i, continues Ma'iki's legacy by teaching and performing her hula troupe in Waikiki, as well as at several cities in Japan.
+Ma’iki divorced and remarried to her final husband, a Hawaiian entertainer named Haywood Kahauanu Lake.
+He was lead singer and songwriter of the Kahauanu Lake Trio, which Ma’iki and her many students of Halau Hula 'O Ma'iki often performed with over several decades.
+Their collaboration of Lake's popular contemporary music and Ma'iki's signature graceful/flowing style of hula ku'i and hula 'auana (modern hula) became well-known to kama'aina (local resident) and tourist audiences alike.
+Two of her known daughters, Karen Ka'ohulani Aiu, a Kumu Hula of her mother's first graduating class in Hula Kahiko (ancient hula) - 'Uniki Papa Lehua, and Coline Kaualoku Aiu Ferranti, a former Miss Hawai'i, are also talented/skilled/knowledgeable in the "Art of Hawaiian Dance".
+Coline teaches in Honolulu as Kumu Hula for Halau Hula 'O Ma'iki and published the book, "Hula Is Life" - the story of Halau Hula 'O Ma'iki.
+Karen, Kumu Hula of Halau Hawai'i, continues Ma'iki's legacy by teaching and performing her hula troupe in Waikiki, as well as at several cities in Japan.
+Currently, she is writing her memoir.
+Ma'iki's only granddaughter, Faith 'Eomaikalani Aiu, is a special education teacher in Hawaiian studies/culture and also is a Kumu Hula in Honolulu.